RyuZhihao123/Plant-Recon-25/README.md

 Please install **Unity** (2022.3.10f1+) and **PyCharm** or higher version, then you can directly open the [[code folder]](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxPlantModeling) to execute the program.

-**🔴 TODO: The usage guide is not fully completed!!!🔴 I will continue writing the instruction very soon after my UIST submission.** Before that, you can first refer to my source code.
+🔴 Note: The user guidance will be completed after my recent UIST submission.
+Before that, you can temporarily refer to my raw source code.

 will introduce how to customize your data,  get boxes and geometries.